Pass the 2015 ICC B2 Commercial Building Inspector Exam!

 Refresh your 2015 IBC code knowledge and familiarize yourself with the Concrete Manual: Based on the 2015 IBC and ACI 318-14.
 Successfully pass your 2015 ICC B2 Commercial Building Inspector Exam without leaving the comfort of your home or office.
 Our comprehensive interactive Commercial Building Inspector exam preparation program is your best, most affordable path to guarantee ICC B2 certification!

 Get your 2015 ICC B2 Commercial Building Inspector Certification.
 We provide the study materials required to PASS THE 2015 ICC B2 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2015 IBC: A Code Primer – For ICC B2 Commercial Building Inspectors”.
-This manual will familiarize you with the structure of the code contained within the 35 chapters of the 2015 IBC.
+This eManual will familiarize you with the code’s structure within the 35 chapters of the 2015 IBC.
 ICC International Building Code.

 PRACTICE utilizing our “Online Study Center,” providing over 1000 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.

 The course includes:

-- Textbook (Navigating the 2015 IBC.
+- eManual (Navigating the 2015 IBC.
 A Code Primer – For ICC B2 Commercial Building Inspector exam)